Beyond Boston

 North Shore day

-Use Salem as a timing decision
+Treat Salem as a question of timing

 • Check museum, park, visitor-center, rail, and crowd timing before promising an easy day.